-What do the new standards mean for consumers?
+What do the these standards mean for consumers?
 The purpose of the new efficiency standards is to give people the same amount of light using less energy.
-There are several lighting choices on the market that already meet the new efficiency standards.

 Energy-saving incandescent, or halogen bulbs, are different than traditional, inefficient incandescent bulbs because they have a capsule around the filament (the wire inside the bulb) filled with halogen gas.
 This allows the bulbs to last three times longer and use 25 percent less energy.
 Compact fluorescent light bulbs (CFLs) provide an equivalent amount of light as incandescents, but use up to 75 percent less energy and last ten times longer.
+While you may still have energy-saving incandescent and CFL bulbs in use in your home, they have been replaced on store shelves by their more efficient counterpart, the LED.